Buy This Cook That

 • Line a tray or platter with parchment paper.
 Place the decorative sugar into a shallow dish or bowl.

-• If the chocolate is too thick, stir in about a teaspoon of shortening until melted and the chocolate is smooth.
+• If the chocolate is too thick, stir in about a teaspoon of coconut oil until melted and the chocolate is smooth.

 • While the chocolate is warm, dip the cherries one at a time.
 First dip into the chocolate then into the sugar.